 While we love all vintage Submariners, there is a truly iconic one: the reference 5513.
 With its timeless tool watch aesthetics, robust design, and impressive 27-year production run, it's a bonafide Rolex legend.

-In addition to everything else this watch features an aluminium bezel inlay that has aged to a very cool midnight blue color and just looks perfect together with the yellow-colored index and hands.
+In addition to everything else this watch features an aluminium bezel inlay that has aged to a very cool midnight blue color and just looks perfect together with the yellow-coloured index and hands.
 The 40 mm stainless steel case is in great condition with thick lugs and sharp edges.
-The watch even sports the original solid link stainless steel Oyster bracelet from 1979.
+The watch even sports the original solid link stainless steel Oyster bracelet from 1980.

 In 1953, Rolex introduced one of the world’s first wrist watches geared specifically towards divers: the Submariner.
 Rolex had to confront a number of challenges when designing its first dive watch.
 The watch obviously had to withstand significant amounts of pressure and had to accurately measure time spent underwater, which the first Submariner achieved by featuring a 330ft/100m depth rating and a rotating diving bezel.
 It also had to be easily legible in conditions of reduced visibility yet aesthetically pleasing.
 Hence, the Sub’s iconic large white tritium hour markers and Mercedes hands set against a contrasting black dial.
 The Submariner is the most iconic and desirable luxury watch of all time and has been adopted by luminaries such as Jacques Cousteau, Che Guevara, and none other than James Bond.
 Our favorite Bond, Sean Connery, wore a big crown Sub in the 1962 classic ‘Dr. No’.
 The watch was also featured in ‘Goldfinger’ and ‘Thunderball’.